kochetov-dmitrij/BF4_Server_Hooks/README.md

 * Attack helis don't spawn until a certain amount of players on the server *
 * Autokill for using enemy attack heli *

-(*) means that this feature relies on someone elses code which I don't want to publish\
+(*) means that the feature relies on someone elses code which I don't want to publish\
-These features are in `more` branch and won't work without additional code The full toolset was used on TDS servers (2017-2019 RIP)
+The full toolset was used on TDS servers (2017-2019 RIP)

 ### Requrements: